-On November 20th, 2013, the ninth Antarctic Ice Marathon will take place at 80 Degrees South, just a few hundred miles from the South Pole at the foot of the Ellsworth Mountains.
+On 19 November 2015, the eleventh Antarctic Ice Marathon will take place at 80 Degrees South, just a few hundred miles from the South Pole at the foot of the Ellsworth Mountains.

 This race presents a truly formidable and genuine Antarctic challenge with underfoot conditions comprising snow and ice throughout, an average windchill temperature of -20C, and the possibility of strong Katabatic winds to contend with.
 Furthermore, the event takes place at an altitude of 700 metres.

-The Antarctic Ice Marathon is the only marathon run in the interior of the Antarctic and is organised by Polar Running Adventures, the organiser of the annual North Pole Marathon, UVU Volcano Marathon and World Marathon Challenge.
+The UVU Antarctic Ice Marathon is the only marathon run in the interior of the Antarctic and is organised by Polar Running Adventures, the organiser of the annual UVU North Pole Marathon, UVU Volcano Marathon and World Marathon Challenge.

-The five-day itinerary will see competitors fly by private jet from Punta Arenas, Chile, on November 19th to the marathon location at Union Glacier.
-A marked course of 42.2km (26.2 miles) will already have been prepared and snowmobile support, aid stations and medical personnel will be at hand for the duration of the race.
+The four-day itinerary will see competitors fly by private jet from Punta Arenas, Chile, on 18 November to the marathon location at Union Glacier, Antarctica.
+A marked course of 42.2km (26.2 miles) will have been prepared in advance and snowmobile support, aid stations and medical personnel will be at hand for the duration of the race.
 Competitors are scheduled to return to Punta Arenas on 21 November 2015.

 The Antarctic Ice Marathon is the southernmost marathon on earth and a unique opportunity to complete a marathon that is truly worthy of the seventh continent.
 You can join the exclusive 7 Continents Marathon Club by combining this race with marathons on each of the other six continents.
 Don't expect to run your quickest time, however, as winds can blow from the Pole at a steady 10-25 knots.
 Also, forget about penguins or crowds cheering you along the route - no penguins live this far south and you will have to rely upon yourself to push onward in the hushed, indomitable surroundings.

-Please note: Weather problems can result in flight re-scheduling and the expected five-day trip could be shortened or lengthened accordingly.
+Please note: Weather problems can result in flight re-scheduling and the scheduled duration of the trip could be shortened or lengthened accordingly.

-It is also possible to combine your marathon trip with climbing Vinson Massif, the highest mountain in Antarctica.
-The Vinson climb would involve an additional two weeks in Antarctica, immediately after the marathon.
+It may also be possible to combine your marathon trip with climbing Vinson Massif, the highest mountain in Antarctica, or visiting an Emperor Penguin Colony or the exact Geographic South Pole.
 There is a very substantial discount in combining these trips compared to registering for them as separate expeditions.

 Contact Richard Donovan for more details.